tecnalia-advancedmanufacturing-robotics/panda-gym/docs/custom/custom_robot.rst

 Obviously, you have to adapt the example to your robot, especially concerning the number and the indices of the joints, as well as the forces applied for the control.

-You can also use other types of control, using all the methods of the parent class :py:class:`PyBulletRobot<panda_gym.envs.core.PyBulletRobot>` and the simulation instance :py:class:`PyBullet<panda_gym.pybullet.PyBullet>`.
-For example for inverse kinematics you can use the method :py:meth:`PyBulletRobot.inverse_kinematics<panda_gym.envs.core.PyBulletRobot.inverse_kinematics>`.
+You can also use other types of control, using all the methods of the parent class :py:class:`PyBulletRobot<nextage_gym.envs.core.PyBulletRobot>` and the simulation instance :py:class:`PyBullet<nextage_gym.pybullet.PyBullet>`.
+For example for inverse kinematics you can use the method :py:meth:`PyBulletRobot.inverse_kinematics<nextage_gym.envs.core.PyBulletRobot.inverse_kinematics>`.

 Test it
 -------